modernweb-dev/rocket/site/pages/40--blog/004--enable-progressive-hydration/index.rocket.md

 Now we can start using the component on our pages.

-➡️ Save our file
+➡️ Save our file <br>
-➡️ Component Registration gets injected
+➡️ Component Registration gets injected <br>
-➡️ Component gets server rendered to Declarative Shadow DOM
+➡️ Component gets server rendered to Declarative Shadow DOM <br>

 PS: adding component registration to the page had was inspired by a discussion with @fcamblor 🙇‍♂️